anathonous/anathonous.github.io/_posts/2021-02-02-MacProFreeBSD.md

 linux_load="YES"
 agp_load="YES"
 ```
 The video driver does act wonky in tty though.
 It will flash green and pink with the text going garbled and i noticed the text is still very large in tty.
 I have previous experience with drm-next-kmod on other intel related graphics cards and know that once its install the text gets smaller and is much more crisp.
 I would like to know how to do the same on this nvidia card.
+(I have since learned that using sc over vt will fix this issue)

 Kernel